Universal solvent quality crossover of the zero shear rate viscosity of semidilute DNA solutions: Thermal blobs and measurements in poor solvents

 \section{Thermal blobs and measurements in poor solvents}

-The focus of the experimental measurements in the dilute limit reported in the present paper is twofold: (i) determining the $\theta$-temperature, and (ii) describing the $\theta$ to good solvent crossover behaviour of a solution of double-stranded DNA.
-The analysis of molecular weight scaling under poor solvent conditions has been carried out essentially only in order to locate the $\theta$-temperature.
+The focus of the experimental measurements in the dilute limit reported in Appendices~\ref{sec:sls} and \ref{sec:dls} is twofold: (i) determining the $\theta$-temperature, and (ii) describing the $\theta$ to good solvent crossover behaviour of a solution of double-stranded DNA.
+The analysis of properties under poor solvent conditions has been carried out essentially only in order to locate the $\theta$-temperature.
 As is well known, the experimental observation of single chains in poor solvents is extremely difficult because of the problem of aggregation due to interchain attraction.
-Nevertheless, in this section we show that a careful analysis of the data displayed in Figure~\ref{fig:pihS1}, in the light of the blob picture, enables us to discuss the reliability of the measurements that have been carried out here under poor solvent conditions.
+Nevertheless, in this section we show that a careful analysis of the dynamic light scattering data, in the light of the blob picture, enables us to discuss the reliability of the measurements that have been carried out here under poor solvent conditions.

 According to the blob picture of dilute polymer solutions, a polymer chain in a good or poor solvent can be considered to be a sequence of thermal blobs, where the thermal blob denotes the length scale at which excluded volume interactions become of order $k_\text{B} T$~\citep{RubCol03}.
 Under good solvent conditions, the blobs obeying self-avoiding-walk statistics, while they are space filling in poor solvents.
-As a result, the mean size $R$ of a polymer chain is given by~\citep{RubCol03},
+As a result, the mean size $R$ of a polymer chain (assumed here to be the magnitude of the end-to-end vector) is given by~\citep{RubCol03},